scminne/Strava-to-GeoJSON/README.md

 (to export the power data, use the `--rider-weight` and `--bike-weight` options)
 * Run `python3 strava_geojson.py --visualize` to visualize the track data in your browser
 (saves to a local html file and automatically opens in a new browser tab)

+### Notes

+If the visualization is slow, tune the `epsilon` parameter in `gpx2geojson` to further reduce the GeoJSON file size

+To visualize all the trackpoints from the GPX file, set `epsilon = 0`

 ## Examples